Ram-256bit/Billing-Software/README.md

-# Billing-Software
+# Billing Software for Departmental Stores
-# This is just a simple project on implementation of Python Pandas module and Matplotlib module
+# This is just a simple project on implementation of Python Pandas module